 Preparing a Board Deck

 We tend to get started with companies at the Seed or Series A Stage—before board meetings come into the picture.
-But in the life of every startup when board meetings become formal.
-Often, this is catalyzed by an investment round or the addition of an independent board member.
+But in the life cycle of every startup, there is a time when board meetings become formal.
+Often, this is catalyzed by the next investment round or the addition of an independent board member.
 It’s a position we’ve been in a few times.
 The following is a summary of our thoughts on structuring the first few board meetings at early-stage startups.
 While we focus on “decks” it’s important to note:

-The goal of a board meeting should be to maximize the value you get while minimizing the amount of time you spend preparing.
+The goal of a board meeting should be to maximize the value you get as a founder, while minimizing the amount of time you spend preparing.
 Of course, if you don't prepare at all, you'll have a hard time keeping your board focused.

 That's why a good board deck is so important.
-It may sound odd that the slides can contribute so much to the success of a board meeting.
-But consider: A board's job is to give advice, help solve problems, reinforce best practices, and so on.
+It may sound odd that the presentation can contribute so much to the success of a board meeting.
+But consider this: A board's job is to give advice, help solve problems, reinforce best practices, and so on.
 When all of this is on topic, it can help guide you through the company-building process.
-When board members are just talking on whatever topics they choose...look out.
+When board members are left to explore whichever topics they choose...look out.

 The primary difference between company meetings and board meetings is that your employees spend every day at your company, which even the most committed board members can’t do.
 That means you’ll need to effectively and efficiently calibrate your board every time you meet.